Ancell School of Business

 The Ancell school of business (ASB) is the business school at Western Connecticut State University.

 Nathan S. Ancell, a major benefactor of the university and president of Ethan Allen, was honored with his name in memorial.
-The Ancell School of Business is primarily located in the West Side Campus Classroom Building, which also houses the Young Library and the Jane Goodall the Jane Goodall Center for Excellence in Environmental Studies.
+The Ancell School of Business is primarily located in the West Side Campus Classroom Building, which also houses the Young Library and the Jane Goodall Center for Excellence in Environmental Studies.